zh4ui/avtcore-multiplex-guidelines/draft-ietf-avtcore-multiplex-guidelines.md

 signalled in the "a=rtpmap:" lines in the media sections of the SDP.
-If RTP media streams are being associated with signalling contexts based on the RTP payload type, then the assignment of RTP payload type numbers MUST be unique across signalling contexts; if the same RTP payload format configuration is used in multiple contexts, then a different RTP payload type number has to be assigned in each context to ensure uniqueness.
+If RTP media streams are being associated with signalling contexts based on the RTP payload type, then the assignment of RTP payload type numbers needs to be unique across signalling contexts; if the same RTP payload format configuration is used in multiple contexts, then a different RTP payload type number has to be assigned in each context to ensure uniqueness.
 If the RTP payload type number is not being used